 When emulating SEGA CD games, you’ll notice two lights on the bottom of your left that blinks when it’s processing.
 One is green and the other is red.
 Some may find this distracting as it breaks the experience for them.
 Thankfully, it can be removed by going to Options > Show SegaCD LEDs.

 Some issues that you may encounter when emulating SEGA CD games

 Here are some problems that you may encounter when using the SEGA CD emulation:

 Check the ” How do I load up SEGA CD games ” section

 Alternative to Kega Fusion

 BlastEm is an open-source, highly accurate emulator for the Genesis/Megadrive that runs on modest hardware.
 It is the first emulator to properly run Titan’s impressive Overdrive 2 demo, and it is the only other emulator besides Genesis Plus GX that can properly run the original Overdrive.
-It is the only emulator other than Exodus that passes Nemesis’ VDP FIFO Testing ROM, can display “Direct Color DMA” demos and emulates CRAM contention (aka CRAM dots).
-The emulator offers a variety of features which are worth checking out from the official website.
+It is the only emulator other than Exodus that passes Nemesis’ VDP FIFO Testing ROM, can display “Direct Color DMA” demos, and emulates CRAM contention (aka CRAM dots).
+The emulator offers a variety of features that are worth checking out from the official website.
 The emulator is still active, so expect to see more updates and enhancements in the future.

-In this guide, I talked about how to play your favourite Sega Genesis, Sega CD & 32X Games on your PC.
+In this guide, I talked about how to play your favorite Sega Genesis, Sega CD & 32X Games on your PC.
 I also included other alternatives to Kega Fusion in case if you’re looking for other emulators.
-Now, as I said, Kega Fusion is no longer active, but it’s still recommended according to the emulation.gametechwiki page.
+Now, as I said, Kega Fusion is no longer active, but it’s still recommended according to the emulation.game.tech.wiki page.
 I hope this guide helped you, and thank you for reading.